mgcsky98/K210_mnist/README.md

 if you want to see the compute graph, you can run this command (python ./gen_pb_graph.py workspace/mnist_lenet_K210_model.pb).
 The compute graph can show model input layer name and the final output layer name.The compute graph is base on TensorBoard.

+The model in model folder can be used directly.

 For more details you can see https://blog.csdn.net/weixin_44874976/article/details/104487069?spm=1001.2014.3001.5501